 Туре Details Stationery You will be expected to provide your own day-to-day stationary items, e.g. pens, pencils, notebooks, etc).
 Any specialist stationery items will be specified under the Additional Costs tab of the relevant module profile.
 Textbooks Where a module specifies core texts these should generally be available on the reserve list in the library.
 However due to demand, students may prefer to buy their own copies.
-These can be purchased from any source.Some modules suggest reading texts as optional background reading.
+These can be purchased from any source.
+Some modules suggest reading texts as optional background reading.
 The library may hold copies of such texts, or alternatively you may wish to purchase your own copies.
 Although not essential reading, you may benefit from the additional reading materials for the module.
-Placements (including Study Abroad Programmes) PHYS6013: For AY 2016/17 onwards: The stay at Harvard will typically be for 9 months.
-Rentable home accommodation is available, and tuition fees will be charged at 15% of the standard level.
-A £500 Southampton Opportunity scholarship will be awarded to help cover for the difference in living costs between Southampton and Boston and the purchase of at least one return flight.
+Placements (including Study Abroad Programmes) PHYS6016: For AY 2016/17 onwards: The stay at CERN will typically be for 8 months.
+Payable home accommodation will be provided by RAL staff, and tuition fees will be charged at 15% of the standard level.
+A £500 Southampton Opportunity scholarship will be awarded to help cover for the difference in living costs between Southampton and Geneva and the purchase of at least one return flight.
 Approved Calculators Candidates may use calculators in the examination room only as specified by the University and as permitted by the rubric of individual examination papers.
 The University approved models are Casio FX-570 and Casio FX-85GT Plus.
 These may be purchased from any source and no longer need to carry the University logo.
-Fieldwork: logistical costs PHYS2011: The field trip component takes place over two consecutive weeks within the Easter break, at the premises of the University of La Laguna, Tenerife and at the Observatorio del Teide, Tenerife.
-While the field trip is heavily subsidised by the faculty, a student contribution to the costs is required; in academic year 2016-17, this is £450 per student.
-Flight costs, all local travel costs in Spain, and all hotel accommodation costs during the week in La Laguna, all costs of staying at the residencia at the observatory, as well as all food costs during week 2 at the observatory are included.
-The only unavoidable additional costs students will incur in Spain are food costs during the day in the first week.
-Any student who genuinely cannot afford to pay the student contribution for some reason should contact the course co-ordinator to discuss this privately.
 Printing and Photocopying Costs In the majority of cases, coursework such as essays; projects; dissertations is likely to be submitted on line.
 However, there are some items where it is not possible to submit on line and students will be asked to provide a printed copy.